Skip to content

 Warning

-Renovate 42 changes the behaviour detailed below.
+Renovate 42 changed the behaviour detailed below.
 In Renovate 42, the absence of a release timestamp will be treated as if the release is not yet past the timestamp, which provides a safer default.
-Prior to Renovate 42, you can opt into this behaviour using minimumReleaseAgeBehaviour=timestamp-required (added in 41.150.0)
+Prior to Renovate 42, we would treat the dependency without a release timestamp as if it has passed the minimumReleaseAge, and will immediately suggest that dependency update.
+If using Renovate prior you can opt into the more secure behaviour (which is default in Renovate 42) by using minimumReleaseAgeBehaviour=timestamp-required (added in 41.150.0)

 Consider that: